Reserve power: New Zealand

 The governor-general has a number of other legal powers.
 They may dismiss an incumbent prime minister and Cabinet, an individual minister, or any other official who holds office "during the King's pleasure" or "during the Governor-General's pleasure".
 Conventionally, the governor-general follows the advice of the prime minister or another appropriate minister in matters of appointment and dismissal.
 Likewise, by convention, the Government as a whole remains in office as long as it keeps the confidence of the House.

 The governor-general can also dissolve Parliament and call elections without prime-ministerial advice.
 Dissolving Parliament and calling for elections is part of the governor-general's normal duties; every parliamentary dissolution and subsequent general election in New Zealand's history has been called by the governor or governor-general.
 However, all elections since responsible government was introduced, including snap elections, have been requested by the incumbent premier or prime minister, and are accordingly not examples of use of the reserve powers.
 A prime minister who has lost the confidence of the House will conventionally either advise a dissolution of Parliament and new elections, or tender their resignation.
 If a defeated prime minister refuses to do either of these two things, the governor-general could use the reserve powers to either dismiss the prime minister (see above), or dissolve Parliament without the prime minister's advice.
 Likewise, if the prime minister tenders their resignation, the governor-general could theoretically refuse to accept it, and dissolve Parliament against the Prime Minister's advice.

 A governor-general can also refuse a prime minister's request to dissolve Parliament and hold elections.
-If a prime ,inister has been defeated by a vote of no confidence, a refusal by the governor-general to dissolve Parliament would, in effect, force the prime minister to resign and make way for a successor.
+If a prime minister has been defeated by a vote of no confidence, a refusal by the governor-general to dissolve Parliament would, in effect, force the prime minister to resign and make way for a successor.
 See the Lascelles Principles for factors which might guide the governor-general in making a decision on whether or not to grant a dissolution in those circumstances.
 A governor-general could also legally refuse a request for a snap election from a prime minister in whom the House has confidence, but such a refusal would be extremely unlikely.